Shaadalam9/sound-ev/README.md

 ## Citation
 If you use the simulator for academic work please cite the following papers:

 > Bazilinskyy, P., Alam, M. S., & Martinez, R. M. (2025).
 Pedestrian crossing behaviour in front of electric vehicles emitting synthetic sounds: A virtual reality experiment.
 In 54th International Congress & Exposition on Noise Control Engineering (INTER-NOISE).
-São Paulo, Brazil.
+São Paulo, Brazil. https://doi.org/10.3397/IN_2025_1076086

 > Bazilinskyy, P., Alam, M. S., & Martinez, R. M. (2025).
 Psychoacoustic assessment of synthetic sounds for electric vehicles in a virtual reality experiment.
 In 11th Convention of the European Acoustics Association (Euronoise).
-Málaga, Spain
+Málaga, Spain. https://arxiv.org/abs/2510.25593

 ## Analysis
 Analysis can be started by running python `sound-ev/analysis.py`.
 A number of CSV files used for data processing are saved in `sound-ev/_output/`.
 Visualisations of all data are saved in `sound-ev/_output/figures/`.